Sciencethebird/CGI_Lab_Programming_HW/p23/README.md

 -   This problem demonstrates how stack memory works
     -   [Reference](https://www.geeksforgeeks.org/stack-vs-heap-memory-allocation/)
--   This problem use pointer to directly access the content on stack memory, it's not a good practice, but it shows how stack works.
+-   This problem uses pointer to directly access the content on stack memory, it's not a good practice, but it shows how stack works.

 - Stack Review